oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 - **`-pdb_guid <pdb_guid>` (Optional):** Specifies the GUID of the Pluggable Database (PDB) where the Blockchain Table is located.
 Required for V2 tables in a multi-tenant environment.
 </details>

-> NOTE: The certificates and Wallet used below are the one's generated in Lab3.
+> NOTE: The certificates and Wallet used below are the one's generated in Lab 3.

 #### Before signing lets declare some variables and add certificates for ease of use.
 ```